support-bot101/WAC/README.md

 # WAC
 wac - wireless audio communication

+wac uses a protocol developed by our team called "Rift" – Resonance Information Frequency Transfer

 it is a wip for communication using sound using a high frequency the human ear can't hear